Galapagos + Ecuador – January 2024*

 SHARE

-Ecuador & Galapagos 13-day Trip
+Ecuador & Galapagos 13-Day Trip

-$4,700 – Trip cost per person.
+$5,350 USD – Trip cost per person.
 (See below for inclusions and exclusions.)

 I’m a single traveler.
 Will I be charged a single supplement?

-If you are comfortable sharing a room with another traveler of the same gender and would like us to pair you with someone to avoid paying the single supplement, we can arrange this for you.
+If you are comfortable sharing a room with another traveler of the same gender and would like us to pair you with someone to avoid paying the single supplement, we can try to arrange this for you.
 Pairing with another person of the same gender comes on a first-come, first-served basis.
 At the time of booking, there will be a questionnaire pertaining to this.
 Please complete it accurately so that we can try our best to accommodate your preferences.

 IMPORTANT: If we cannot find a roommate for you, you will need to purchase the single supplement.
 Roommates will always be the same gender.
-We try our best to pair roommates based on preferences (i.e. non-smokers, no snoring, night owls, early birds, etc.), but this is not always possible.
-If you are a light sleeper, sensitive to certain smells, etc., we recommend purchasing the single supplement.
+We try our best to pair roommates based on preferences (i.e. non-smokers, no snoring, night owls, early birds, etc.) but this is not always possible.
+If you are a light sleeper, sensitive to certain smells, etc, we recommend purchasing the single supplement.
 We will put you in contact with your roommate after booking.
 If you wish to have your own room at any point during the trip, you will need to purchase the single supplement pro rata.
 This will also be subject to availability.

 What is included :